DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-09-20-email-new-cycle.md

 If you haven’t added content to the mandatory fields in Publish, we strongly advise you to do this as soon as possible.
 Any courses without this information - even if they appeared on Find for the 2019/20 cycle - can’t be published for the upcoming cycle, and candidates won’t be able to apply to them via Gov.uk.
 You must add your content and publish the course before 1 October to ensure it appears on Find when the new cycle opens.

-If you have any questions, or need any help in adding your content, please contact us at [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk).
+If you have any questions, or need any help in adding your content, please contact us at <becomingateacher@digital.education.gov.uk>.
 If anyone else in your organisation needs to be aware of this email, please forward it to them.

 Regards,
 Becoming a Teacher team
 {% endset %}

+{% from "email/macro.njk" import appEmail %}
 {{ appEmail({
   subject: "Update your courses on GOV.UK before October 2019",
   content: updateCoursesContent